-Cancun – Enterprise & America Car Rental
+Cancun Car Rental – Enterprise & America Car Rental

 DON’T FORGET ABOUT TRAVEL INSURANCE

-Why rent a car in Mexico?
+Why Rent a Car in Mexico?

 While there are many options for group tours everywhere and buses, that will take you to see all the main sights, there are also many places you can’t see without a car.
 Having a vehicle can you give freedom to explore as and when you want to, and avoid crowds during peak hours.

 See my sample itinerary for a 2-week road trip around Yucatan Peninsula in Mexico.